 In September, 2016, the Australian Therapeutic Goods Administration warned in a hazard alert that the modular components used in Stryker’s Meridian hip replacements have “higher-than-expected” rates of failures.
 The health agency suggests that some LFIT Anatomic CoCr V40 femoral heads manufactured before 2011 have high incidences of taper lock failures.

 Australian officials have identified seven models using the Stryker LFIT hip femoral heads, with head diameters ranging from 36 mm to 44 mm, which may cause issues for patients.
 An entire line of Stryker’s products with similar specifications has been included in the hazard alert.
 The affected Stryker femoral heads are used in the following models:

-Symptoms and Hazards of the Stryker Meridian Hip Implant
+Stryker Meridian Hip Implant Injury

 The newly released information suggests Stryker LFIT femoral heads manufactured before 2011 are associated with catastrophic failure and metallosis.
 The U.S. Food and Drug Administration (FDA) has warned in the past that certain patients, including female patients, are at risk for increased device wear and adverse reactions to metal debris.
 With defective implants, patients may experience the following side effects: